-If there is one piece of clothing that everyone really should own, it’s a pair of jeans.
-From cowboys to hippies, indie rockers to preppy jocks, jeans are that one fashion item that has transcended time, gender and many a fashion wardrobe.
+If there is one piece of clothing that everyone really should own, it’s a pair of well-fitting jeans.
+From cowboys to hippies, indie rockers to preppy jocks, jeans are that one designer item that has transcended time, gender and many a fashion wardrobe.
 But with such popularity, it means practically every clothing brand under the sun produces its own denim, making wading through the absolute of mid-wash, dark-wash and light-wash jeans to find the best brands that much tougher.

 Buying a pair of jeans for yourself isn’t always as simple as going into a store, picking up a pair and taking them home.
 In order to nail the perfect pair you need to understand fit and fabric, as what one brand considers to be a 32-inch waist, or a slim-fit, for example, could be polar opposite to another.
-And naturally, with anything in fashion, some brands are just cooler than others, and you wouldn’t want to be the butt of jokes because of the denim you’re rocking now, would you?
+And naturally, with anything in fashion, some brands are just stylish than others, and you wouldn’t want to be the butt of jokes because of the designer denim you’re rocking now, would you?

 Everlane is an ethical clothing manufacturer that makes a particularly good pair of jeans.
 The company hand-selects all of the materials and manufacturers for every single product it sells to ensure they not only meet quality standards but also its stringent ethical and environmental standards.
 Everlane is a completely transparent retailer too, telling you the customer about how your jeans are made and where your money is going.
 Because of its direct-to-consumer sales approach, Everlane is able to charge much less than some of its rivals, yet still provide a high-quality product.
 Everlane has a comprehensive range of denim, including slim, regular, straight and athletic cuts as well as an array of colours to choose from.